sverweij/dependency-cruiser/doc/cli.md

 <img alt="'no import use' with typescript pre-compilation dependencies" src="real-world-samples/no-use-with-pre-compilation-deps.png">

+### `--preserve-symlinks`
+Whether to leave symlinks as is or resolve them to their realpath.
+This option defaults to `true` for backwards compatibility.
+This will change in a future major release, because Node resolves symlinks by default.

 ### Cruising multiple files and directories in one go
 Just pass them as arguments.
 This, e.g. will cruise every file in the folders src, test and lib (recursively) + the file called index.ts in the root.